East Asian Languages and Cultures, PhD

 Qualifying Evaluation

 The Graduate Committee will conduct a screening of PhD students no later than the end of their second year.
-By November 15 of their third semester, students will submit a research statement (500 to 800 words) and a writing sample (complete seminar paper).
+By November 15 of their third semester, students will submit a research statement (approx. 500 words) and a writing sample (complete seminar paper).
 During reading week, they will be expected to give a 10-minute formal presentation to the department faculty.
 By the end of the fall semester, primary faculty advisors will submit an evaluative report of progress for each of their advisees.
 The Graduate Committee will then assess each student's academic performance and either recommend or not recommend advancement.
-Regardless of the outcome of this assessment, all students meeting the requirements will be recommended for conferral of the AM degree.
+Students not advancing will be recommended for conferral of the MA degree in lieu of a PhD.
 The second element of this qualifying evaluation assesses the student's progress in their primary language of focus (Chinese, Japanese, or Korean).
 This evaluation will be waived in the case of native speakers.

 Comprehensive Examinations